 When new people take over existing files, for example for a disease, recording can validate questions and move the project forward more quickly.
 This makes it easier to take charge of the file.

 In the heat of the moment, sometimes we forget to write important things down.
-Recording is therefore used to remember conversations.
+A recording is therefore used to remember conversations.
 To return to points that seem nebulous or misunderstood.
 With a clear head and hindsight, we see things from a whole new perspective.
 No more interpretations!

 “You told me this… the decision we made was this and not that…” Regardless of the reason for the misunderstanding, personal interpretation can easily be avoided by listening to a segment of your meeting again and resolving the conflict more simply.